 Metabolism doesn’t only concern weight loss.
-Although having a high metabolism will go a long way towards helping you lose weight, good metabolism comes to play in so many other fields.
+Although having a high metabolism will go a long way toward helping you lose weight, good metabolism comes to play in so many other fields.
 If your body doesn’t metabolize fast enough, it is not only your weight that will be affected.
 For one thing, it also helps make you feel better by topping up your energy levels.

 2. More Calories Burnt

-The question is how many calories can you burn from sitting in a sauna.
+The question is how many calories can you burn from sitting in a sauna?
 The gospel truth is that sitting in a sauna cannot lose you as much as exercising.
 When considered logically and through research, it is just not possible.

 When you sit in a sauna for thirty minutes, although you can burn calories, it is not as many calories as you could have lost on a thirty-minute jog.
 If you weigh 185 pounds, you can lose anything between 65 and 85 calories from sitting in a sauna.
 Note that the amount differs based on how much you weigh.
-This means that while you can lose weight to saunas, it is nothing compared to exercises.
+This means that while you can lose weight with saunas, it is nothing compared to exercise.